Kristin611/e-commerce/README.md

 The purpose of this assignment was to build a back end for an e-commerce site using Sequelize to interact with the MySQL database.
 The application demonstrates the fundamental architecture of e-commerce sites.
 Insomnia Core was used to test the application's GET, POST, PUT, and DELETE routes for the category, product, and tag schemas/tables.
-Technologies used to build the application's back end were Insomnia Core, Express.js, Sequelize, MySQL2, and Dotenv.
-Dotenv was used to encrypt sensitive data like usernames and passwords.
+Technologies used to build and test the application's back end were Express.js, Sequelize, MySQL2, and Insomnia Core.
+Additionally, Dotenv was used to protect sensitive data like usernames and passwords.

 Below is the link to the video that shows how I seeded the database and started the application from the command line: